Sauhard74/Ell-ena/docs/ai-integration.md

 4. **Advanced Conversation Capabilities**:
    - Handle multi-turn complex conversations more naturally
    - Maintain longer context windows for extended discussions

+## Learning Goals

+Through implementing these AI features, I hope to gain valuable experience in:

+1. **Prompt Engineering**: Crafting effective prompts for different use cases
+2. **Context Management**: Efficiently handling conversation history and relevance
+3. **Multi-database Architecture**: Working with both relational and graph databases
+4. **Responsible AI Development**: Implementing privacy and ethical considerations

+I'm particularly excited about the Graph RAG system, as it represents a novel approach to context management that could significantly improve the user experience with AI assistants.